bobbyrathoree/RestaurantBusiness/README.md

 ```

 ## Compile and run unit tests
-To build and run tests
+Once repository is cloned/downloaded in a folder, use below maven command to build a fatJar (which will also run unit tests)
 ```concept
 $mvn package
 ```